 Among many, metformin is generally the first one prescribed for type 2 diabetes.
 It’s proposed to lower glucose production in the liver and enhance the insulin sensitivity of your body.

 Unsure if you have type 2 diabetes?
-Test and maintain a “normal” range of blood sugar levels, and connect with healthcare professionals like Yunique Medical to better understand your symptoms and conditions.
+Test and maintain a “normal” range of blood sugar levels, and connect with healthcare professionals like YM to better understand your symptoms and conditions.
 Let’s get in touch!

-Get SAFE, EFFECTIVE, and CUTTING-EDGE therapies and FUNCTIONAL medicines for weight issues and health optimization at Yunique Medical.
+Get SAFE, EFFECTIVE, and CUTTING-EDGE therapies and FUNCTIONAL medicines for weight issues and health optimization at YM.
 Schedule your FREE consultation at our four offices in Florida, Daytona, Ocala, and Fruitland Park.
 2020 is DONE.
 Let’s SLAY 2021!